cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 [^6]: It's good not to forget that the internet went from being a niche academic tool to becoming a mainstream technology in less than 30 years.
 That's a blink of an eye in terms of human's evolution!

-[^7]: The first web the address was [info.cern.ch](https://info.cern.ch/), and the very first web page can still be visited at [the project website](https://info.cern.ch/hypertext/WWW/TheProject.html).
+[^7]: The first web address was [info.cern.ch](https://info.cern.ch/), and the very first web page can still be visited at [the project website](https://info.cern.ch/hypertext/WWW/TheProject.html).